 Benefit Description You pay Outpatient hospital or ambulatory surgical center (cont.)
-High Option CT scans/MRIs/PET scans Diagnostic angiography Genetic testing - diagnostic Nuclear medicine \$75 copay Note: These services need precertification.
-See Section 3, "Services requiring our prior approval".
-Note: Benefits are available for specialized diagnostic genetic testing when it is medically necessary to diagnose and/or manage a patient's medical condition.
-Not covered: • Whole blood and concentrated red blood cells not replaced by the member All charges Extended care benefits/Skilled nursing care facility benefits High Option Extended care benefit: All necessary services during confinement in a skilled nursing facility with a 60-day limit per calendar year when full-time nursing care is necessary and the confinement is medically appropriate as determined by a Plan doctor and approved by the Plan.
-30% of our Plan allowance Not covered: Custodial care All charges Hospice care High Option Supportive and palliative care for a terminally ill member in the home or hospice facility, including inpatient and outpatient care and family counseling, when provided under the direction of a Plan doctor, who certifies the patient is in the terminal stages of illness, with a life expectancy of approximately six (6) months or less. \$5 copay Ambulance High Option Aetna covers ground ambulance from the place of injury or illness to the closest facility that can provide appropriate care.
+High Option Basic Option Note: We cover hospital services and supplies related to dental procedures when necessitated by a non-dental physical impairment.
+We do not cover the dental procedures. \$175 per visit \$750 per visit Note: Preventive care services are not subject to copays listed.
+Services not associated with a medical procedure being done the same day, such as: \$35 per specialist visit \$35 per specialist visit Mammogram Radiologic procedures Lab tests Sleep studies See below for exceptions Complex diagnostic tests limited to: • Bone density tests - diagnostic • CT scans/MRIs/PET scans • Diagnostic angiography • Genetic testing - diagnostic • Nuclear medicine Note: These services need precertification.
+See Section 3 "Services requiring our prior approval".
+Note: Benefits are available for specialized diagnostic genetic testing when it is medically necessary to diagnose and/or manage a patient's medical condition. \$75 copay \$75 copay Not covered: Whole blood and concentrated red blood cells not replaced by the member.
+All charges All charges Extended care benefits/Skilled nursing care facility benefits High Option Basic Option Extended care benefit: All necessary services during confinement in a skilled nursing facility with a 60 day limit per calendar year when full-time nursing care is necessary and the confinement is medically appropriate as determined by a Plan doctor and approved by the Plan.
+30% of our Plan allowance 30% of our Plan allowance Not covered: Custodial care All charges All charges

+Benefit Description You pay Hospice care High Option Basic Option Supportive and palliative care for a terminally ill member in the home or hospice facility, including inpatient and outpatient care and family counseling, when provided under the direction of a Plan doctor, who certifies the patient is in the terminal stages of illness, with a life expectancy of approximately six (6) months or less. \$5 copay \$5 copay Ambulance High Option Basic Option Aetna covers ground ambulance from the place of injury or illness to the closest facility that can provide appropriate care.
 The following circumstances would be covered: 1.
-Transport in a medical emergency (i.e., where the prudent layperson could reasonably believe that an acute medical condition requires immediate care Ambulance - \$100 copay Note: If you receive medically necessary air or sea ambulance transport services, you pay a copayment of \$150 per day. to prevent serious harm); or2.
-To transport a member from one hospital to another nearby hospital when the first hospital does not have the required services and/or facilities to treat the member; or 3.
+Transport in a medical emergency (i.e., where the prudent layperson could reasonably believe that an acute medical condition requires immediate care to prevent serious harm); or Ambulance - \$100 copay Note: If you receive medically necessary air or sea ambulance transport services, you pay a copayment of \$150 per day.
+Ambulance - \$100 copay Note: If you receive medically necessary air or sea ambulance transport services, you pay a copayment of \$150 per day.
+2. To transport a member from one hospital to another nearby hospital when the first hospital does not have the required services and/or facilities to treat the member; or 3.
 To transport a member from hospital to home, skilled nursing facility or nursing home when the member cannot be safely or adequately transported in another way without endangering the individual's health, whether or not such other transportation is actually available; or 4.
 To transport a member from home to hospital for medically necessary inpatient or outpatient treatment when an ambulance is required to safely and adequately transport the member.
-Not covered: All charges • Ambulance transportation to receive outpatient or inpatient services and back home again, except in an emergency Ambulette service

-Benefit Description You pay Ambulance (cont.)
-High Option • Ambulance transportation for member convenience or reasons that are not medically necessary All charges Note: Elective air ambulance transport, including facility-to-facility transfers, requires prior approval from the Plan.
+Not covered: All charges All charges Ambulance transportation to receive outpatient or inpatient services and back home again, except in an emergency Ambulette service Ambulance transportation for member convenience or reasons that are not medically necessary Note: Elective air ambulance transport, including facility-to-facility transfers, requires prior approval from the Plan.